datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 of Members under this Agreement may be taken with a Majority Vote, unless this Agreement expressly requires a greater vote or consent.

-Section 6.2  Amendments  TC "Section 6.2  Amendments" \\f C \\l "2" .
+Section 6.2  Amendments.
 Any amendment to this Agreement shall be adopted and be effective as an amendment hereto if it receives a Unanimous Vote.

-Section 6.3  Amendments Without Consent of Members  TC "Section 6.3 Amendments Without Consent of Members" \\f C \\l "2" .
+Section 6.3  Amendments Without Consent of Members.
 Anything contained in this Agreement to the contrary notwithstanding, the Manager may amend this Agreement without the consent of the Members in order to clarify any clerical inaccuracy or ambiguity or reconcile any inconsistency.

-**
- ARTICLE VII
+**ARTICLE VII ALLOCATIONS**
- ALLOCATIONS ** TC "Article VII.
-Allocations" \\f C \\l "1"

-Section 7.1  Profits and Losses  TC "Section 7.1  Profits and Losses"
+Section 7.1  Profits and Losses.
-\\f C \\l "2" .

 ​(i) Subject to the allocation rules of Section 7.2, Profits for any Fiscal Year shall be allocated among the Unit Holders in proportion to